highfellow/js-l10n-timeago/README.md

 Example code
 ============

 There is some test code in the `example` directory, which generates time elements with a range of different ages, so you can see the times roll over.
-This is online:
+This is online [here](http://highfellow.github.com/js-l10n-timeago/example.html).